- Windows 11 comes with an updated design, and while new features are added, some old ones aren't pre-installed, Paint 3D being one of them.

 When gossip started to spread that a new Windows 11 is in the works, every Microsoft user became curious as to how the new OS will look like and what it will bring to the table.

-The new operating system will come with a new design and feature changes.
+After speculations, Windows 11 is here.
+The operating system comes with a new design and feature changes.
 Besides some additions, it also comes with feature deprecations and removals.

-One of the features that won’t be present in Windows 11 is Paint 3D.
-While it will still offer the classic Paint, which is good for drawers, doodlers and scribblers, it gave up on Paint 3D, which provides additional features and is great for 3D creators.
+One of the features that aren’t present in Windows 11 is Paint 3D.
+While it still offers the classic Paint, which is good for drawers, doodlers, and scribblers, it gave up on Paint 3D, which provides additional features and is great for 3D creators.
 If you are looking for some extra capabilities, we recommend Autodesk Maya as the best 3D design software.

-How can I enable Paint 3D in Windows 11?
+How can I download Paint 3D for Windows 11?

 - Go to the Microsoft website to find Paint 3D.